Best Apps for Architects in 2022

 PRICE | Free or Paid (FormIt PRO).
 Note: FormIt Pro is available only as part of the Autodesk AEC Collection, which also includes Revit, Autocad, and more.

-FormIt aims to bridge the gap between pencils and pixels, giving architects the ability to sketch out their ideas in three dimensions right at the beginning of the process.
-You can use the app to create models on your phone or tablet, and use real-world site information (e.g. satellite images of your site), solar analysis, and energy analysis during the early design stage of a project.
-By doing so, you can make informed decisions earlier in the design process.
+FormIt aims to bridge the gap between pencils and pixels, giving architects the ability to sketch out their ideas in three dimensions right at the beginning of the process by offering sketching and 3D modeling capabilities.
+You can use the app to create models on your phone or tablet, and use real-world site information, solar analysis, and energy analysis during the early design stage of a project.
+It all adds up to help you make informed decisions earlier in the design process.

 - Create models on your tablet with 3D sketching tools.